Mostafa-Samir/Mostafa-Samir.github.io/_posts/2016-9-26-ml-theory-pt2.md

 Up until this point, all our analysis was for the case of binary classification.
 And it's indeed true that the form of the vc bound we arrived at here only works for the binary classification case.
 However, the conceptual framework of VC (that is: shattering, growth function and dimension) generalizes very well to both multi-class classification and regression.

-Due to the work of Natarajan (1989), the **Natarajan dimension** is defined as a generalization of the VC-dimension for multiple classes classification, and a bound similar to the VC-Bound is terms of it.
+Due to the work of Natarajan (1989), the **Natarajan dimension** is defined as a generalization of the VC-dimension for multiple classes classification, and a bound similar to the VC-Bound is derived in terms of it.
 Also, through the work of Pollard (1984), the **pseudo-dimension** generalizes the VC-dimension for the regression case with a bound on the generalization error also similar to VC's.

 There is also *Rademacher's complexity*, which is a relatively new tool (devised in the 2000s) that measures the richness of a hypothesis space by measuring how well it can fit to random noise.
 The cool thing about Rademacher's complexity is that it's flexible enough to be adapted to any learning problem, and it yields very similar generalization bounds to the other methods mentioned.